17 January 2019 · Absolute IT IT News

 Say goodbye to a list of generic skills

 If it’s a skill that’s expected of you, or that everyone else has, consider removing it.
 Some skills make you sound unique, whereas others sound like they’ve been copied and pasted from a generic resume template.
-Being proficient at Microsoft Word or Excel is not particularly groundbreaking in 2019!
+Being proficient at Microsoft Word or Excel is not particularly groundbreaking in this day and age!
 Mention skills that are interesting, different and special – niche knowledge is your friend.

 Delete the vague professional jargon